erlwes/BitlockerRecoveryKeyToBarcode/README.md

 ![image](https://github.com/user-attachments/assets/10f477fa-79d7-4e15-ae3b-05bbef32760a)

 # Tips 💡
-Hitting the "Escape" character on your keyboard will close the GUI and you will return to your shell
+* Hitting the "Escape" character on your keyboard will close the GUI and you will return to your shell
+* It seems that CCD or CMOS scanners will be the best alternative for scanning barcodes of computer screens.
+Due to ani-reflection coating, laser readers will not always work (so i read)

 # Usage